ashishtele/Text_Mining/README.md

 ## 5. UFO Comments Data Analysis
 WordCloud creation for Unigram and Bigram

+## 6. SMS Classification
+Kaggle competition as well as Class Competition

 ## 6. Model Agnostic
 Understanding the reviews using LIME
 Model Interpretability